Alimohammad12314/drag-n-train-/README.md

 *   `📈` **Side-by-Side Model Comparison:** All trained models are added to a clean comparison table, allowing for easy identification of the best-performing model.

 #### 3. AI-Powered Insights & Learning
+*   `🧠` **Explainable AI (XAI) Dashboard:** Go beyond *what* the model predicts to understand *why*.
+Our XAI dashboard uses SHAP and LIME to generate clear plots and **AI-powered summaries** that explain which features are most influential for both the model overall and for individual predictions.
 *   `📄` **Automated Analysis:** Get a simple, layman's summary of your model's performance, written by our AI assistant.
 *   `📚` **Interactive ML Knowledge Base:** An integrated, AI-powered dictionary.
 Click the `(?)` icon next to any metric or search for any term to get an instant, simple explanation.